Seahawks expected to part ways with defensive coordinator Ken Norton Jr., sources say

 Seattle specifically struggled with its pass defense, ranking 31st in the NFL in yards, allowing 265.4 per game and undergoing a complete revamping of the team’s cornerback position after the third game of the season.
 That was second highest in team history after the 2020 team that allowed 285 yards per game.

 Head coach Pete Carroll said during his regular year-end session with the media last week only that he had nothing to announce about his coaching staff.
-But he has been meeting with coaches over the past week, after he and general manager John Schneider also held their annual meeting with team chair Jody Allen on Thursday.
+But he has been meeting with coaches over the past week, after he and general manager John Schneider held their annual meeting with team chair Jody Allen on Thursday.

 “Our coaches worked their tails off, they did a great job, we started our season-ending meetings today, and I’ll get with all of these guys before we get out of here,” Carroll said last Monday.
 “I’m really proud of the work everybody has done.
 I feel fortunate that we are doing this thing together.”